AskMeAgain/Event-Meshinery/README.md

         .read("0/3 * * * * *", executorService) //this cron will be executed.
         .write("start");

-#### Joins
+### Joins

 You can join data, by providing two input sources (can be from different state stores!) to a JoinInputSource object.
 You also need to provide a mapping function which receives left and right side of the join and returns a new object.
 Currently only **Inner Joins** are supported.

-And the key on which the join happens is the Id field of the Context object.
+The key on which the join happens is the Id field of the Context object.

     var joinedSource = new JoinedInputSource<>(leftSource, rightSource, KEY, this::combine);
     var task = MeshineryTask<String, TestContext>()